Microsoft, Apple lift Wall Street as investors await stimulus

 By Sagarika Jaisinghani and Medha Singh

-Aug 3 (Reuters) - Wall Street's main indexes rose on Monday as a rebound in multi-billion dollar deals, including Microsoft's pursuit of TikTok's U.S. operations, lifted sentiment in the absence of a fiscal coronavirus relief bill.
+Aug 3 (Reuters) - Wall Street's main indexes rose on Monday as a rebound in multi-billion dollar deals, including Microsoft's pursuit of TikTok's U.S. operations, lifted sentiment as efforts to hammer out a coronavirus relief bill resumed.

-Apple Inc AAPL.O jumped for a second straight day following stunning quarterly results and announcing a four-for-one stock split.
-At its current price of about $437 a share, the tech giant is now about $132 billion - or around $30 a share - short of hitting $2 trillion in market capitalization.
+Apple Inc AAPL.O gained for a second straight session following stunning quarterly results and announcing a four-for-one stock split.
+At its current share price of about $437, the tech giant is about $132 billion - or around $30 a share - short of hitting $2 trillion in market capitalization.

-Tech .SPLRCT far outpaced gains among the 11 S&P 500 sectors in morning trading.
+Tech .SPLRCT far outpaced gains among the six of 11 major S&P sectors trading higher.

+"Everyone realizes that tech is the place you want to be right now but from market's standpoint, breadth matters," said Shawn Cruz, manager of trader strategy at TD Ameritrade in Jersey City, New Jersey.

+"You want to see banks, industrials do well and that's a pretty good sign of things to come if those sectors are performing."

-Congressional Democrats and Trump administration officials will resume talks aimed at hammering out a relief bill on Monday afternoon after missing a vital deadline last week to extend relief benefits to tens of millions of jobless Americans.
+Congressional Democrats and Trump administration officials resumed talks aimed at reaching a relief bill on Monday afternoon after missing a vital deadline last week to extend benefits to tens of millions of jobless Americans.

-"Because we have an uneven economy, Congress has to do something," said Stephanie Link, portfolio manager at Hightower Advisors in New Jersey.

-"There are pockets of strengths and obviously the job market seems to be under pressure.
-I just hope they don't wait too long."
+The Labor Department's monthly employment report is due on Friday, on the heels of last week's weekly jobless claims data that showed a recovery in the job market appeared to have stalled in late July.

+"This Friday, no matter what comes out of the report, people are going to say 'but last week things got worse.'
+Everyone thought we were going to glide past the reopening and that got repriced last week," Cruz said.

 With the U.S. corporate earnings season now past its half-way mark, a record number of companies have beaten dramatically lowered estimates, but the second quarter is still set to be the low point for earnings this year.

-Drug distributor McKesson Corp MCK.N gained 4.4% after boosting its full-year earnings forecast, while Tyson Foods Inc TSN.N rose 2.6% on topping quarterly profit estimates.

-After a tech-heavy week of earnings, investors are gearing up for reports from Walt Disney Co DIS.N, T-Mobile US TMUS.O, Activision ATVI.O and American International Group AIG.N.

-Marathon Petroleum Corp MPC.N rose 1.2% on a deal to sell its Speedway gas stations for $21 billion, while Kansas City Southern KSU.N added 3.1% after a report said a group of buyout investors were considering a takeover bid in a deal of about $20 billion.
+Varian Medical Systems Inc VAR.N jumped about 22% after a $16 billion buyout by Germany's Siemens Healthineers SHLG.DE, while Kansas City Southern KSU.N added 2.4% on a report that a group of buyout investors were considering a takeover bid in a deal of about $20 billion.

+Drug distributor McKesson Corp MCK.N gained 5.6% after boosting its full-year earnings forecast.

 Advancing issues outnumbered decliners 1.58-to-1 on the NYSE and 1.84-to-1 on the Nasdaq.